 Blue Light vs. Red Light

-Whether done at home or in a dermatologist’s office, there are two types of light used to control breakouts: blue light and red light.
-Both target specific acne triggers, using these machines that deliver these two different colors and intensities of light-emitting diodes, or LEDs.
-When use with a medication applied to the skin, treating acne with light is also known as photodynamic therapy (PDT), and it can be performed on all skin types, ages, and skin colors.
+Whether done at home or in a dermatologist’s office, there are two types of light used on breakouts: blue light and red light.
+Both are believed to target specific acne triggers, using these machines that deliver these two different colors and intensities of light-emitting diodes, or LEDs.
+When use with a medication applied to the skin, treating acne with light is also known as photodynamic therapy (PDT).

 How Blue Light Acne Treatment Works

 As an aside, unless you take steps to reduce it, the amount of blue light exposure we get from daily use of smart phones presents a greater risk to skin than occasional short-term blue light treatments for acne.

 How Red Light Acne Treatment Works

-Red light for acne also uses LED technology, but it works on a different acne trigger; that is, on the overproduction of oil by the skin.
-For many who have acne, their oil contains skin-aggravating substances that lay the groundwork for acne to pop up on the surface.
-It seems that red light therapy helps minimize these substances and in doing so sets acne-prone skin on a calmer path.
-In essence, red light reduces the redness often seen with acne.
+Red light for acne also uses LED technology, but it’s believed to work on a different acne trigger, skin’s overproduction of oil.
+For many who have acne, their oil contains inflammatory substances that pave the way for acne to pop up on the surface.
+It seems that red light therapy helps reduce the activity of inflammatory substances, and in doing so calms factors that help trigger acne.
+In essence, red light reduces the redness from acne.